devluca999/uhome/supabase/README.md

 # Supabase Schema Setup

-This folder contains the database schema for haume.
+This folder contains the database schema for uhome.

 ## Quick Setup